mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

     0.39% Builtin:KeyedLoadIC
 ```

-Stuff related to invoking `comparator` is not completely out of the profile.
+Overheads related to invoking `comparator` have now completely disappeared
+from the profile.

-At this point I became interested in how much time we spend actually parsing
+At this point I became interested in how much time we spend *parsing*
-mappings vs. sorting them.
+mappings vs. *sorting* them.
 I went into the parsing code and added few
 `Date.now()` invocations:

 <small markdown="1">[I wanted to sprinkle `performance.now()` but SpiderMonkey